A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: A Reinterpretation of as a Latent-Variable Model

-The move from \cref{eq:line1} to \cref{eq:line2} is the dynamic-programming trick introduced in \newcite{Brown:1993:MSM:972470.972474}.
-This reduces the number of terms in the expression from exponentially many to polynomially many.
-We take $p(\vec{a})$ to be a uniform distribution over all alignments with no parameters to be learned. \paragraph{\newcite{Artetxe2017}'s Viterbi E-Step} In the context of Viterbi EM, it means the max over $\Acal$ will decompose additively s
+The algebra given above is an instance of the dynamic programming trick introduced by \citet{Brown:1993:MSM:972470.972474}, which reduces the number of terms in the expression from exponentially many to polynomially many.
+We take $p(\alignment)$ to be a (parameterless) uniform distribution over all alignments.

+\paragraph{\citet{Artetxe2017}'s Viterbi E-Step.} Now, we can perform the maximization necessary for a Viterbi E-step with dynamic programming.
+Specifically, the maximization problem over alignments decomposes additively, i.e.,